Olivia Newton-John: 1971–1974: Early success

+1975–1977: Have You Never Been Mellow, Clearly Love, and continued success

 Encouraged by expatriate Australian singer Helen Reddy, Newton-John left the UK and moved to the US.
 Newton-John topped the Pop (one week) and Country (six weeks) albums charts with her next album, Have You Never Been Mellow.
 For 45 years, Olivia held the Guinness World Record for the shortest gap (154 days) by a female between new Number 1 albums (If You Love Me, Let Me Know > Have You Never Been Mellow) on the US Billboard 200 album charts until Taylor Swift in 2020 (140 days with folklore > evermore).

-The If You Love Me, Let Me Know album generated two singles – the John Rostill-penned title track (No. 1 Pop, No. 3 Country, No. 1 AC) and "Please Mr. Please" (No. 3 Pop, No. 5 Country, No. 1 AC).
+The Have You Never Been Mellow album generated two singles – the John Farrar-penned title track (No. 1 Pop, No. 3 Country, No. 1 AC) and "Please Mr. Please" (No. 3 Pop, No. 5 Country, No. 1 AC).

 Her pop career cooled with the release of her next album, Clearly Love.
 Her streak of five consecutive gold top 10 singles on the Billboard Hot 100 ended when the album's first single, "Something Better to Do", stopped at No. 13 (also No. 19 Country and No. 1 AC).
 Her albums still achieved gold status, and she returned to the top ten of the Hot 100 and Billboard 200 charts again in 1978.

 Newton-John's singles continued to top the AC chart, where she amassed ten No. 1 singles, including a record seven consecutively: